 Most people, no matter how smart they are, sometimes commit the most common mistake.

-Just consider a potential client chancing upon your portfolio, expecting to see something worth viewing, and later being disappointed with what they’ve just confronted: every single idea/project (even the decade old ones) on display that are suffocating and tight-packing the whole space.
+Just consider a potential client chancing upon your portfolio, expecting to see something worth viewing or an eye-catchy business promotion logo and later being disappointed with what they’ve just confronted: every single idea/project (even the decade old ones) on display that are suffocating and tight-packing the whole space.

 Hello, designer!?
 People aren’t here to view your history channel; they’re supposed to see the work which you’ve specially created out of a kaleidoscope of skills and expertise.